 In line with our group-wide Inclusion Commitments, we also have a Board Diversity Policy.

-The Board currently comprises seven Directors, with three out of the four Non-executive Directors being female (43%).
-Our Board membership includes representation from North America (US) and Europe (Britain, Ireland and Sweden) and we have one Board Director from an ethnic minority background.
+The Board currently comprises seven Directors, with three of the seven Directors being female (43%).
+Our Board membership includes representation from North America (US) and Europe (Britain and Ireland) and we have one Board Director from an ethnic minority background.

-As per our Board Diversity Policy, the selection of candidates is made based on merit and the individual appointee’s ability to contribute to the effectiveness of the Board.
-All appointments and succession plans seek to promote diversity of gender, ethnicity, skills, background, knowledge, international and industry experience and other qualities.
+As per our Board Diversity Policy, the selection of candidates is made based on merit and the individual appointee’s ability to contribute to the effectiveness of the Board, which in turn is dependent on the pool of candidates available.

 The Board aims to meet industry targets and recommendations wherever possible.
-This include our objective of meeting the diversity targets recommended by the Hampton-Alexander and Parker Reviews.
+This includes our objective of meeting the diversity targets recommended by the FTSE Women Leaders Review and the Parker Review.

 We also aim to develop a strong pipeline of diverse candidates for executive Board roles and for the Executive Committee with a goal of ensuring that it is made up of an appropriate balance of skills, experience and knowledge required to effectively oversee the management of the company in the delivery of its strategy.